danlidennydeng/react-query-gopinav/README.md

 2. configure the route to that page and add a link from the super heroes list page to an individual super hero detail page.

 3. fetch a superhero by id and display the details in the UI

+This is a very important and useful parttern.